 Sprint (also known as Sprint Corporation) is the fourth largest network in the United States, serving some 60.2 million customers as of October 2016.
-Sprint happens to provide service not only through itself but through various wireless sub-branches, such as Boost Mobile (you can read more about Boost Mobile's plans here).
-Sprint is known to carry the latest and greatest phones from both the iPhone and Android lines.
+Sprint happens to provide wireless service not only through itself but through various wireless sub-branches, such as Boost Mobile (you can read more about Boost Mobile's plans here).
+The Sprint network is known to carry the latest and greatest phones from both the iPhone and Android lines.

-Compared to T-Mobile, Sprint's network coverage is a tad more extensive, covering more remote areas, whereas T-Mobile doesn't cover many rural locations well (or at all).
-That being said, T-Mobile's network is strong in urban areas.
-In fact, its 4G LTE network is the fastest out of the four major carriers - at least on the east coast, as Verizon Wireless has T-Mobile beaten on the west coast.
+Compared to T-Mobile, the Sprint network coverage is a tad more extensive, covering more remote areas, whereas T-Mobile doesn't cover many rural locations well (or at all).
+With that being said, T-Mobile's network is strong in metro areas.
+In fact, the T-Mobile LTE network is the fastest out of the four major carriers - at least on the east coast, as Verizon Wireless has T-Mobile beaten on the west coast.
 Pretty impressive, really.

 Sprint is also not exactly known for exceptional customer service.
 According to the Benchmarks By Company chart from the American Customer Satisfaction Index, Sprint's ACSI score falls 4 points below T-Mobile's score of 74.
 As of 2016, the American Customer Satisfaction Index score was 70, a 1.4 percent increase from the previous year.

 How much will Sprint pay you to switch?

 If you're considering switching to Sprint's network, you can rest assured that early termination fees will not be a total pain in your behind.
 You'll have the incentive of not only saving 50 percent when moving from T-Mobile's plans, but the service will also pay for your switching fees up to $650 per line (less phone trade-in credit provided), via Visa Prepaid Card post-online registration and new phone activation.

 Contender T-Mobile provides an extensive network, but its network is better known for speed rather than for coverage.
-After all, its main drawback is its coverage in rural areas, which is incredibly lackluster.
+After all, its main drawback is its talk and LTE coverage in rural areas, which is incredibly lackluster.

 T-Mobile offers a variety of plans, including a tempting unlimited plan, that proves suitable for just about everyone.
 T-Mobile also shines through with its unique features, such as unlimited music streaming.